rampatra/JavaNotes/_posts/2015-08-20-nested-classes.md

 {% endhighlight %}

 The reason the above syntax works is because the outer class instance method code is doing the instantiating.
-In other words, there's already an instance of the outer class—the instance running the makeInner() method.
+In other words, there's already an instance of the outer class i.e, the instance running the makeInner() method.

 #### Instantiating an Inner Class from Outside the Outer Class Instance Code